johanneslumpe/parcelify-import-resolver/README.md

 (Of course it will mainly make sense in combination with `sass-css-stream`.
 Make sure though that you load it _before_ `sass-css-stream`.)

-Now you can important your dependencies using the `!resolve(path)` syntax.
+Now you can import your dependencies using the `!resolve(path)` syntax.

 # install